cchen666/OpenShift-Labs/Storage/csi/toubleshooting.md

          2. The Pod will be stuck in ContainerCreating status
          3.  attachdetach-controller complains "Attach timeout for volume"
          4.  kubelet complains "Unable to attach or mount volumes: unmounted volumes=[xxxx], unattached volumes=[xxxx]: timed out waiting for the condition"

+## Who creates volumeAttachment CR

+When the workload uses the PV, attachdetach-controller will create volumeAttachment CR to show which node needs the PV.
+Node plugin keeps monitoring volumeAttachment CR and attach the volume to the node.